-If you are thinking about starting your own podcast and want to know where to start or wondering what you are letting yourself in for, then these ten steps will lay it out for you in a clear and practical way.
+If you are thinking about starting your own podcast and want to know where to start or wondering what you are letting yourself in for, then these ten steps will lay it out for you clearly and practically.

-Making a successful podcast at home doesn’t have to be expensive and anyone can do it.
+Making a successful podcast at home doesn’t have to be expensive and anyone can get started.
 You don’t need to be hiring out a studio and, with a little planning, you can be up and running in no time.

 Why the sudden jump in people wanting to listen to podcasts?
 Three out of four people say it’s because they want to learn more which is a beautiful way to think about your podcast and what you can offer the world with your show.